-Look no further than this here best ever Olive Garden-inspired Zuppa Toscana recipe!
+Look no further than this here Olive Garden-inspired Zuppa Toscana recipe!
 This cozy + comforting creamy soup features juicy Italian sausage, leafy kale, hearty potatoes, crumbled bacon, and more!
+It’s insanely delicious and oh so dreamy!

 Technically the term cozy is an adjective that evokes feelings of comfort, warmth, and an overall pleasantly relaxed vibe.
 However, to me, I like to think of coziness as a state of living and being.
 No matter the weather outside or the season, give me all the comforting and warm things!
 And nothing says cozy more than a heaping bowl of delicious soup.
 This Olive Garden-inspired cult favorite is famous for a reason, peeps!